Basse Œuvre: History

-The Basse Oeuvre was built in the second half of the tenth century, and dedicated to St. Peter, the Virgin and St. John the Baptist.
+The Basse Œuvre was built in the second half of the tenth century, and dedicated to St. Peter, the Virgin and St. John the Baptist.

 Few sources allow an exact dating of the building.
 A text taken from an obituary in the cathedral dating from about 1635 indicate as master of works bishop Hervé, who died in 998 AD.
 However, Emile Shami, based on another anonymous manuscript source of the 17th century, suggested a date in the time of Bishop Hugh, predecessor of Hervé.
 Excavations and stratigraphic record support this second hypothesis.

 Several fires over the centuries have ravaged the church, including two at the end of the eleventh century, one in the late twelfth century, and another in the early twelfth century.
 These fires caused premature aging of the monument.
-After the 1225 fire, the Basse Oeuvre's east end was cut off for construction of the new cathedral's chancel, completed in 1272.
+After the 1225 fire, the Basse Œuvre's east end was cut off for construction of the new cathedral's chancel, completed in 1272.
 In 1510, more of its east end was cut off during building of the Gothic transept of the new cathedral, destroying the remains of the old Carolingian transept and its nave's three eastern bays.
 Finally, in the 16th century and early 17th century, three more bays were sacrificed to make room for two buttresses that support the west side of the cathedral transept under architect Martin Chambiges.

 In the 12th century, the cathedral school was famous under Ralph of Beauvais.

 The building was restored in 1864 to 1867, but this restoration is often deemed too severe on the south side by art historians.
 The north side was free from restoration, and overlooks the cloister of the bishopric, whose west wing is dated to the eleventh century.

 The small device in re-used stone came from the ancient Gallic ramparts of the city.
 The wall window keystones are alternately bricks and tiles.

-Excavations showed a rebuilding of the facade of the Basse Oeuvre and additions resulting from fires in the eleventh century.
+Excavations showed a rebuilding of the facade of the Basse Œuvre and additions resulting from fires in the eleventh century.